-Key Stage 4: Subjects to be studied
+Key Stage 4: Core Curriculum

-Pupils are expected to study the following subjects to GCSE level:
+All pupils are expected to study the following subjects to GCSE level:

-- English Language and English Literature
+• English Language and English Literature 2 GCSEs

-- Mathematics
+• Mathematics 1 GCSE

-- Religious Studies
+• Religious Studies 1 GCSE

-- Science (Combined / Single)
+• Science (Combined / Single) 2 GCSEs

+The Core Curriculum for all pupils is therefore 6 GCSE subjects

-All students must study Combined Science, which is the equivalent of two GCSEs.
-Combined Science comprises of Biology, Chemistry and Physics.
-A small cohort of students will be encouraged to study the Separate Science pathway; this would be an option choice and would result in three GCSEs.
-This would result in the pupil having two other option choices.
-The following are compulsory non-GCSE subjects:
+Combined Science comprises of Biology, Chemistry and Physics and covers content that is equivalent to 2 GCSEs.
+(Pupils may also opt to study the Separate Science pathway; this would be an option choice and would result in three separate GCSEs: GCSE Biology, GCSE Chemistry and GCSE Physics).

+The following subjects are non-GCSE subjects forming part of the core curriculum:

 - Physical Education (Games)

-- PSHE
+- PSHE (including Relationships education, relationships and sex education, and health education)

 - Careers Education

 All pupils follow courses in Physical Education (Games) throughout Key Stage 4.
-It is essential that pupils are correctly attired for PE and the necessary PE kit, as set out in the uniform policy, is a requirement of all pupils until the end of Year 11.
+It is essential that all pupils fully engage with physical education and are correctly attired for PE by wearing The Deanery PE kit, as set out in the uniform policy.